jorik41/hassio-ecoflow-cloud/README.md

 - Install as a custom repository via HACS
 - Manually download and extract to the custom_components directory
+- This fork uses the domain `ecoflow_cloud_ai` to avoid conflicts with the original integration.

 Once installed, use Add Integration -> EcoFlow Cloud AI Playground.